Liberty Belles

 - Ashanti

-Tubman's great great grandfather was said to have been an Ashanti
+great-great-grandfather was said to be an Ashanti warrior.

 - Drinking Gourd